Manchester researchers lead national study into youth worker services for young people with long-term conditions

 In stage two, six youth worker services drawn from the survey will be selected to compare the different ways of providing youth work services.
 Researchers will study these services in detail and talk to young people, parents, professionals and managers about their views on the services.

-12 young advisors and parents, including one or two young people at Royal Manchester Children’s Hospital, part of MFT, with a LTC will also help with the research.
+12 young advisors and parents, including one or two young people at Royal Manchester Children’s Hospital, with a LTC will also help with the research.

 Their input will ensure the work is relevant and matters to young people by developing the study materials, advising on the best way to carry out the research, helping researchers understand the findings and co-develop the guidance for developing the future of youth work services.